 It’s important for food businesses and related organisations to stay on top of product recalls and pull any contaminated products from their inventory to ensure the safety of customers, clients or vulnerable people in their care.

 AIFS members get easy access to the latest food recalls to ensure that contaminated food products are removed from inventory and not served to customers.

-Businesses and organisations that need to enrol multiple employees in a food handling certificate course can apply for an AIFS Business Account.
-Call our support team to learn more about AIFS Business Accounts.
+Businesses and organisations that need to enrol multiple employees in a food safety course may apply for an AIFS Business Account.
+Contact our support team to learn more about AIFS Business Accounts.